Have questions about formula?

 - Some formulas claim to be better for eye, brain or immune development or in reducing conditions such as colic, reflux and allergies.
 There isn't much evidence that these types of formulas are effective at doing this.

-- If you need help choosing a formula, chat with a child health nurse or your health care provider.
+- If you need help choosing a formula, chat with a child health nurse, pharmacist or health care provider.

 - It is very important to follow the instructions on each formula tin.
 The instructions on one tin of formula may differ from that on another tin.

-- You will need to clean and sterilise all feeding equipment using a commercial steriliser or a pot and boiling water.
+- You will need to clean and sterilise all feeding equipment using a commercial steriliser or boiling water.

-- Powdered formula is not a sterile product so you need to be careful when preparing.
-Very occasionally, powdered formula has been known to contain bacteria and cause harm to babies.
+- Powdered formula is not sterile and very occasionally has been known to contain bacteria and cause harm to babies.
+You need to be careful when preparing it.

 - If you are in a situation where you can't boil water, or where there is a ‘do not drink water’ notice, you will need to be extra careful when preparing bottles.

 - How much formula a baby needs depends on how old they are, how big they are and what other foods they are eating.
-Tins of formula will tell you how much formula babies of different ages might need but these are estimates.
-Different babies will need different amounts each feed and a different number of feeds in 24 hours.
+Tins of formula will tell you how much formula babies of different ages might need.
 As with breastfeeding, you should bottle feed according to your baby's need.

 - Babies who are formula fed may be at risk of overfeeding because feeding from a bottle can mean a baby takes in more milk more quickly.
-Using paced bottle-feeding techniques may help your baby feed according to their need.
+Using paced bottle-feeding techniques may help.

 - Avoid mixing expressed breastmilk and formula in the one bottle.
 If your baby is having both, it is better to give them separately.
 Feed the breastmilk first and then the formula if your baby needs it.